Stylus, split-screen stand new Samsung tablet apart

 The 32 GB model will sell for $549, versus iPad’s $599.

-In Seoul on Thursday, Samsung (005930.KS) shares closed unchanged at 1.345 million won in a market .KS11 down 0.05 percent.
+In Seoul on Thursday, Samsung shares closed unchanged at 1.345 million won ($1,200) in a market down 0.05 percent.
 Shares in Apple closed down 0.1 percent on Nasdaq on Wednesday.
-(Additional reporting and writing by Rosalba O'Brien in London and Sinead Carew in New York; Editing by Patrick Graham)